 If you suspect that you’ve been given the wrong medication by either your GP or chemist, you should:

-Then, we’d recommend getting in touch with us to find out more about making a compensation claim.
-You can call us on 0800 234 6438 for free.
-We’ll be able to let you know whether we think you can claim, and we can pass you on to the right solicitor for your case.
+Then, we’d recommend getting in touch with a trained legal adviser to find out more about making a compensation claim.
+You can call one on 0800 234 6438 for free.
+They’ll be able to let you know whether they think you can claim, and they can pass you on to the right solicitor for your case.